oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 });
 ```

-Then your `AppModule` only needs to import `OktaAuthModule` since you already provided the `OKTA_CONFIG` injection token.
+Then your `AppModule` only needs to import `OktaAuthModule` since you've already provided the `OKTA_CONFIG` injection token.

 If you need to create the callback URI programmatically or if you need to use the configuration in multiple places, you can store the configuration in the app instead.
-The minimum we need is a class that holds the config, which we will show in the example, but you can also wrap the config in a service if your needs are more involved than what we show here.
+The minimum we need is a class that holds the config, which we will show in the example.
+You can wrap the config in a service if your needs are more involved than what we'll show here.

-You'll add a new file and create an interface that matches the response and a class to hold the config:
+You'll add a new file and create an interface that matches the response, as well as a class to hold the config:

 ```ts
 export interface AuthConfig {